-The carrying value of the investment in Columbus Silver account was written down to zero at December 31, 2010.
-In addition, two convertible promissory notes of Columbus Silver held directly and indirectly by the Company matured on August 31, 2010 and two new promissory notes were issued by Columbus Silver as at such time, the details of which are described below.
+The carrying value of the investment in Columbus Silver Corporation was written down to zero at December 31, 2010.
+In addition, two convertible promissory notes of Columbus Silver held directly and indirectly by the Company matured on August 31, 2010 and two new promissory notes were issued by Columbus Silver, the details of which are described below.